 After college, Harold served in the Navy, deployed to the Pacific, and then returned home to marry Joan and spend 51 years together before her passing.
 He started his career with the California Franchise Tax Board, moving to the federal government in various auditor roles for the Atomic Energy Commission, Energy Research & Development Agency and Department of Energy based in California, Washington and Maryland.
 He and Joan raised their family for many years in Walnut Creek before retiring in Pleasant Hill.
 Dad/grandpa was a trusted resource for all of his 5 children and 8 grandchildren.
 He enjoyed sharing his advice, counsel and experience and was always able to weave in a story or two…

 During retirement, Harold was a very active volunteer in the Pleasant Hill Community Foundation and Rogers Ranch Heritage Center; and was a member of several churches, including Christ Community Church in Walnut Creek.
 He loved traveling to many places with Joan: within the U.S., Hong Kong, Canada and several European countries.
 In his retirement, he was able to dedicate time and resources to video and photo production, establishing Silver Oaks Video Productions, where he worked on numerous local community projects.

 Harold will be laid to rest at Oakmont Memorial Park in Lafayette, CA. A memorial service will be held on November 6th in Walnut Creek.
 In lieu of flowers, donations may be made to the Pleasant Hill Community Foundation.

 “Jesus said to her, ‘I am the resurrection and the life; he who believes in Me will live even if he dies, and everyone who lives and believes in Me will never die…’” (John 11:25-26)

-To plant a tree in memory of Harold Harmer Jeffrey, please click here.
+To plant a beautiful memorial tree in memory of Harold Harmer Jeffrey, please visit our Tree Store.